chemacortes/aoc-2022/aoc-22/problem.md

 The final password is still calculated from your final position and facing from the perspective of the map.
 In this example, the final row is `5`, the final column is `7`, and the final facing is `3`, so the final password is 1000 * 5 + 4 * 7 + 3 = `_5031_`.

 Fold the map into a cube, _then_ follow the path given in the monkeys' notes. _What is the final password?_

+Your puzzle answer was `36540`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **